 Meanwhile, the success of the product inside Brazil has brought us to Arte da Cachaça, a shop located in Santos, São Paulo, specialised in the best brands of artisanal cachaça produced in several parts of Brazil.

-With a list of 180 to 200 different types of spirit, Arte da Cachaça has become a great source place for long-time lovers and new to the deal people interested to know one of the most famous Brazilian goods.
+With a list of 180 to 200 different types of spirits, Arte da Cachaça has become a great source place for long-time lovers and new-to-the-deal people interested to know one of the most famous Brazilian goods.

 Midlands Traveller: To start, I’d like you to tell me your professional background.